 PEDIATRICIAN DR.PAUL Answers: Thank you for the question which is shared by many parents as it brings up a very important issue.
-Firstly, you are not alone, more than 70% of all children will get a middle ear infection, or Otitis Media by the age of 6 years.
+Firstly, you are not alone, more than 70% of all children will get a middle ear infection or Otitis Media by the age of 6 years.

 The use of antibiotics to treat ear infections has been questioned recently by those who argue that some ear infections, like colds, are caused by viruses rather than bacteria.
 Antibiotics are not effective in treating viruses, and many people are justifiably concerned about the overuse of antibiotics.
 But in the case of Otitis Media, it’s often impossible to determine whether the infection is caused by a virus or a bacteria, or whether the infection will heal without the use of antibiotics.

-Additionally it is impossible to know which bacteria is causing the infection, as different bacteria have different rates of resolving or going away on their own.
+Additionally, it is impossible to know which bacteria are causing the infection, as different bacteria have different rates of resolving or going away on their own.
 However, studies have shown that overall, roughly 30% of all middle ear infections do not heal on their own without the use of antibiotic treatment.
 This means that about 70% of infections go away on their own.
-The difficulty is, that it is impossible, just by examining the ear, to identify the 30% of children who will need the antibiotics.
+The difficulty is, that it is impossible, just by examining the ear, to identify the 30% of children who will need antibiotics.
 Identifying these children is important, as untreated Otitis Media has the potential to develop serious infectious complications if bacteria from the infection spreads to other areas of the body, including meningitis.